 Aging comes with certain challenges, one of the most common being memory loss.
 However, there are steps seniors can take to keep their brains healthy.
-Mississauga elder home care experts suggest a few ways your loved one can keep dementia at bay.
+Mississauga home care experts suggest a few ways your loved one can keep dementia at bay.

 Use the Non-Dominant Hand

 One important way your loved one can keep his or her brain healthy is by practicing skills that force the body to develop new neural pathways.
 Encourage your loved one to use his or her non-dominant hand for everyday activities such as eating and brushing his or her teeth.
 This can stimulate the brain and create new brain cells, which are essential for a healthy brain.
 Once your loved one has mastered these simple skills, he or she can then try more difficult tasks, such as writing or painting with the other hand.

 Carry a Water Bottle

 Your loved one’s brain may not function in an efficient manner if he or she does not drink enough water.
 Health Canada doesn’t recommend a specific daily amount of water intake for seniors.
 However, your loved one should try to drink at least seven or eight full glasses a day.
 It is a good idea for your loved one to carry around a water bottle so he or she has something to sip on whenever he or she is thirsty.
 Adequate water intake helps the brain function.

 A daily exercise schedule is important for a healthy mind, and people who exercise with a friend are much more likely to complete their workout goals.
 An activity buddy might be just what your loved one needs to go to the gym or walk on the treadmill a few times every week.
 As an added bonus, a workout buddy can also provide your loved one with constant social stimulation.
 Many community centers, gyms, and senior centers maintain updated lists of people who are looking for activity buddies.